How to Choose the Right Therapist in Singapore (And Make the Most of Your Sessions)

 After choosing your therapy modality, the key to finding the right therapist in Singapore is to interview them.

-Yes, you can and should ask your therapist any questions you may have!
+It’s perfectly okay to ask your therapist any questions you have!
 TYHO Therapists are welcoming and will be happy to clarify any doubts you may have.

 Asking questions can help you set your expectations and give you a glimpse into what your sessions might look like.